voschezang/coding-handbook/software-industry/values.md

 - Self-organizing and cross-functional teams.
 - Awareness of the value chain and the freedom to improve it.
 - Short feedback loops.
-E.g. replace control layers with automated testing.
+E.g. continuous integration.